-Face coverings are encouraged for all children over the age of two.
-Mask breaks will be built into the day during mealtimes and periodically throughout the day when social distancing is possible.
+\Face coverings are encouraged for all children over the age of two.
+Mask breaks will be built into the day during snack and mealtimes and periodically throughout the day when social distancing is possible.
+Children are encouraged to ask their teachers if they need a mask break, and we can then socially distance that child.